whblondeau/art_mob/autumnal_woman.md

 This Beast was fast and tough and cunning, and it croaked old words to foil magicians who sought to trap it in stone circles under the moon, and it slew huntsmen and soldiers alike with its jaws and talons.
 It seemed to know its business, so in the end folk let it pass, and shivered, and prayed that it would not take the children out of their cradles.

 It was in a small holding called Ystri that a small, delicate woman, gravely ill with mountain fever, begged for help, saying that the Beast was upon her, and she could not run much further.
-She was by description slender, paleskinned, dark of hair.
+She was by description Old Torinese: slender, paleskinned, dark of hair.

 Ystri was a wise choice on her part, for the Lord was young and of a very romantic turn of mind; and he had a most powerful wizard on hand, and a rough crew of soldiers.
 They gave shelter to the woman, and laid plans to trap and destroy the Beast.